Project-MONAI/MONAI/docs/source/highlights.md

 which decouples the two-level computations in a multiprocess context.

 ### 6. Predefined Datasets for public medical data
 To quickly get started with popular training data in the medical domain, MONAI provides several data-specific Datasets(like: `MedNISTDataset`, `DecathlonDataset`, etc.), which include downloading from our AWS storage, extracting data files and support generation of training/evaluation items with transforms.
-And they are flexible that users can easily modify the JSON config file to change the default behaviors.
+And they are flexible in that users can easily modify the JSON config file to change the default behaviors.

 MONAI always welcome new contributions of public datasets, please refer to existing Datasets and leverage the download and extracting APIs, etc. [Public datasets tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/public_datasets.ipynb) indicates how to quickly set up training workflows with `MedNISTDataset` and `DecathlonDataset` and how to create a new `Dataset` for public data.